Mixed feelings for Bourabia as Sassuolo bow to Atalanta | Goal.com

 The Morocco international turned the ball into the back of his own net in the 37th minute to give the hosts a 3-0 lead before scoring Sassuolo's consolation goal in the 92nd minute.

-A brace from Daniel Zapata and Berat Djimsiti's lone strike secured victory for Atalanta in their first Serie A match since March 1, after over three-month hiatus caused by the coronavirus pandemic.
+A brace from Daniel Zapata and Berat Djimsiti's lone strike secured victory for Atalanta in their first Serie A match since March 1, after a hiatus of more than three months caused by the coronavirus pandemic.

 It turned out to be a dull outing for Boga who failed to register a single shot and a key pass even though he completed two dribbles before his substitution.

-Gambia's Ebrima Colley was introduced as a 88th-minute substitute for Atalanta while Ivorian midfielder Hamed Traore was an unused substitute for Sassuolo.
+Gambia's Ebrima Colley was introduced as an 88th-minute substitute for Atalanta while Ivorian midfielder Hamed Traore was an unused substitute for Sassuolo.

 The defeat left Roberto De Zerbi's side unmoved in the 12th place with 32 points after 26 games while Atalanta climbed to fourth in the Serie A table with 51 points.

-Bourabia has struggled for regular playing time in De Zerbi's team so far this season, making four league starts out of eight games and garnering 373 minutes of football action in the Italian to-flight.
+Bourabia has struggled for regular playing time in De Zerbi's team so far this season, making four league starts out of eight games and garnering 373 minutes of action in the Italian top-flight.

 This season has been short of the fine debut campaign the Dijon-born midfielder enjoyed in 2018-19 following his €2.3 million move from Turkish Super Lig Konyaspor in July 2018.